 Table 11.
-Jira issues statuses
+Tas status transactions

-Prioritization metric
+Prioritization

 Priority metric is used to define how the developers are prioritizing their tasks, weather they assign low, medium or high priority.

 The changelog dataset is filtered with ‘priority’ field and checked what are the values that developers are assigning to their tasks.
-Table 12 shows the priority values within the Jira changelog and the number of rows that have assigned the given priority.
+Table 12 shows the priority values within the Jira changelog and the number of transactions that have assigned the given priority.